omarMohammedbenzo/Full-Responsive-Footer/README.md

 * W3Schools CSS Tutorial
 * CSS Media Queries Tutorial

-# Conclusion :tada:
+# Conclusion
 A full responsive footer is an essential element of any website, providing important information and links while enhancing the overall user experience.
-By using responsive design techniques, you can ensure your footer looks great on any device, making your website more accessible and user-friendly.:+1:
+By using responsive design techniques, you can ensure your footer looks great on any device, making your website more accessible and user-friendly.:+1: :tada:

 ```_________________________________________________________________________________________________
 ```
-### For More Useful project You Can Visit [MY PROFILE ACCOUNT](https://github.com/omarMohammedbenzo)
+ > ### For More Useful project You Can Visit [MY PROFILE ACCOUNT](https://github.com/omarMohammedbenzo):sparkling_heart: